paket8d/paket8d/README.md

-Junior developer exploring my passion :)
+Junior developer exploring my passion 😊

-Second-year CS student at HSE University (Moscow).
+Second-year CS student at HSE University (Moscow) 🎓

-I dove into programming fairly recently and am actively experimenting with different areas—currently most excited about algorithms and game development/design.
+I dove into programming fairly recently and am actively experimenting with different areas—currently most excited about algorithms and game development/design. 🎮

-Strong math background from school: multiple awards in national/international math olympiads and specialized STEM education.
+Strong math background from school: multiple awards in national/international math olympiads and specialized STEM education. 📈

-This GitHub hosts some of my small projects and coursework—feel free to explore!
+This GitHub hosts some of my small projects and coursework—feel free to explore! 🕶️

 <!--
 - 🔭 I’m currently working on ...